Back

 What happens to my savings bond after maturity?

 If you don't give your provider a heads-up of what you want to happen to your money, they'll have a default option.
-For example, once a bond matures with us, we transfer the money to an instant access maturity account, giving you the time to think about your next steps.
+For example, once a bond matures with us, we transfer the money to an easy access maturity account, giving you the time to think about your next steps.

 Are there charges for not moving your matured bonds?